chloe-codes1/TIL/Server/Deployment/Deploying_a_Django_project_on_Microsoft_Azure.md

 ![image-20200409045517987](../../images/image-20200409045517987.png)

 - I chose `Ubuntu Sever 18.04 LTS` because I personally like **Ubuntu** and I'm currently using it.
-- Other options are totally up-to our app's condition
+- Other options are totally up-to your app's condition

 <br>